 In addition, EADA chooses to take part in new ratings and rankings that analyse our impact as a business school for the world, such as the Positive Impact Rating and Better World Ranking MBA: both of which have ranked EADA in excellent positions:

 Positive Impact Rating For Business Schools

-EADA is ranked among the 29 Best Business Schools FOR the world in the category of Transforming Schools (level 4).
-Positive Impact Rating For Business Schools - June 2022
+EADA is among the Transforming Schools (level 4) FOR The World.
+Positive Impact Rating For Business Schools - June 2023

 Better World Ranking MBA de Corporate Knights